thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express_and_Knex.desc.md

 ## Objectives

-- Explain what a database-driven, HTTP server is.
+- Explain what a RESTful, database-driven HTTP server is.
-- Explain why a database-driven, HTTP server is useful.
+- Explain why a RESTful, database-driven HTTP server is useful.
-- Use Express and Knex to build a database-driven, HTTP server.
+- Use Express and Knex to build a RESTful, database-driven HTTP server.
-- Deploy a database-driven, HTTP server to Heroku.
+- Deploy a RESTful, database-driven HTTP server to Heroku.

-## What's a database-driven, HTTP server?
+## What's a RESTful, database-driven HTTP server?

+A **RESTful, database-driven HTTP server** is exactly what the name implies.
+It's an HTTP server that communicates with a HTTP client using a RESTful HTTP API.
+It's sole purpose is to manage information that's persisted to a database.

-Here's a sequence diagram of the database-driven, HTTP server you're going to build today.
+Here's a sequence diagram of the RESTful, database-driven HTTP server.

 ```text
 ┌─── Chrome ──┐    JSON       ┌── Node.js ──┐    SQL        ┌── postgres ─┐               ╔════════════ cluster ═══════════╗